iiian/prisma-case-format/README.md

 ## Use-case: as a one-time migration assistant

 Use `--dry-run` to figure out which case conventions are correct for your project.
 Once things look correct, drop the flag to save changes to the `--file` (or your local `schema.prisma` by default).

 ## Use-case: as a small CI/CD component

-`prisma-case-format` is meant to be idempotent, so you can use it to confirm that case conventions in your `schema.prisma` have not drifted.
-When applied on-commit or on-push, it can behave as a CI/CD checklist item.
-You can use `--dry-run` to diff changes with the original file, or cache the original file to the side, use without `--dry-run`, and compare the two files.
+`prisma-case-format` now aims to be idempotent, so you can use it to confirm that case conventions in your `schema.prisma` have not accidentally drifted. `prisma-case-format` can be applied on-commit or on-push, either in a git commit-hook package or as a CI/CD step.
+Use `--dry-run` to diff changes with the original file, or backup the original and compare to the edit.

 ## Usage